text

 hover_text |

-The information that is displayed when the user hovers over this element. |
+The text that is displayed when the user hovers over the element. |

-is the default property for this visual element.
+(★)value is the default property for this visual element.

 Details¶